Ozonised/LED-Tree-V3/README.md

 3. Insufficient number of shift regsiter
 4. Coarse animation
 5. Very few effects
-6. In my opinion, the Arduino was an overkill for this project
+6. In my opinion, the Arduino UNO was an overkill for this project

 # Features: